No trip to Rome would be complete without indulging in the city’s renowned Roman-Jewish cuisine at one of the best kosher restaurants in Rome.

 Set inside a century-old palazzo, Renato al Ghetto is an interesting affair aesthetically.
 Its minimalist decor blends effectively into the historic surroundings.
 But at Renato al Ghetto, it’s all about the food, which makes it among the best Kosher restaurants in Rome.
 Its carciofi alla giudia (Jewish-style artichoke) is without doubt among the best in Rome – fried to perfection and as crunchy as a crisp.

-Elsewhere on the menu you’ll find quirky Kosher twists on beloved Italian classics.
+Elsewhere on the menu, you’ll find quirky Kosher twists on beloved Italian classics.
 The pappardelle al sugo di stracotto (thick egg pasta with stewed beef rather than the usual wild boar) is simply divine, as is the tonarelli with honey mushrooms, truffles and dried meats.
 Make sure to book as this place can get busy.

-Via del Portico d’Ottavia, 57
+Where to find Renato al Ghetto: Via del Portico d’Ottavia, 5

 Despite what you might think, Baghetto doesn’t do Baguettes.
 In fact, there’s no sign of the French bread across any of their menus, which are instead characterized by a range of delicious Jewish and Middle Eastern cuisine.

 Baghetto boasts three locations across Rome, with the flagship restaurant in the Jewish Ghetto.
 Its other branches also count themselves among the best Kosher restaurants in Rome.
-Baghetto Milky, located on the same road at no.2, accommodates for all your dairy needs while the Baghetto located up near Tiburtina on Via Livorno 10, specialises in mouthwatering meat dishes.
+Baghetto Milky, located on the same road at no.2, accommodates all your dairy needs while the Baghetto located up near Tiburtina on Via Livorno 10, specialises in mouthwatering meat dishes.